 2. Feinbäckerei Renelt (Plagwitz)

 The Feinbäckerei Renelt in Naumburger Straße offers fresh rolls, crusty bread and other baked goods from Monday to Saturday.
-Especially recommended are the nut breads a la hazelnut bread and walnut bread as well as the rolls.
+Especially recommended are the nut bread a la hazelnut bread and walnut bread as well as the rolls.

 Mo – Sa: 7 – 18 Uhr